-They are bred separately for more than 50 years but they still share a lot of similarities.
-Hence, the American Staffordshire Terriers can participate in UKC shows if they are registered as American Pit Bull Terriers.
+They have been bred separately for more than 50 years but still share many similarities.
+Hence, the American Staffordshire Terriers can participate in UKC shows if registered as American Pit Bull Terriers.

 In general, white Pitbulls are widely recognized by kennel clubs except for the AKC.
 As long as they don’t exhibit albinism traits and other breed faults, they are still qualified.

 As aforementioned, Pitbulls were never bred for their looks throughout their history.
 All coat colors were previously considered equal.
 For this reason, genetic research into the genotype of coat color among UKC and ADBA registered Pitbulls is not that prevalent.